Ladies and gentlemen, Barack Obama was out selling his State of the Union class warfare rally, Vegas, a couple other places.

 This was in Davos.

-That isn't all that much difference, except for the crowd that they bring with them.
+There isn't all that much difference, except for the crowd that they bring with them.

-And uh probably have some pretty extreme candidates for the Supreme Court.
+Romney would have to take Gingrich or Santorum as a vice president and probably have some pretty extreme candidates for the Supreme Court.

 So that's the downside.

-On the other side, uh the Obama administration is a bit exhausted, so it's not all that strong.
+On the other side, the Obama administration is a bit exhausted, so it's not all that strong.

 So it won't be that great a difference, and I think there won't be a great deal of enthusiasm on either side of the battleground.

-That's George Soros, who thinks if it's Romney, there's gonna be a boring election, nobody's gonna be enthused on either side.
+That's George Soros, who thinks if it's Romney, there's going to be a boring election.

 Romney doesn't excite the Republicans.

-Be pretty uh civilized.
+Be pretty civilized.

 Won't be a great deal of enthusiasm.

-But he said it here, if it's between Obama and Romney, there isn't all that much difference.
+If it's between Obama and Romney, there isn't all that much difference, except for the crowd that they bring with them.

 And I have a two-part question for you about Congressman Paul.